Solar Panels in Exeter, Devon

 How much electricity will solar panels generate in Exeter?

 Based on PVGIS satellite data for Exeter's coordinates, a 4kWp system generates approximately 4,248 kWh per year at a yield of 1062 kWh/kWp, covering 112% of average household use (3,800 kWh/year).
 The area receives around 1,850 sunshine hours annually.
-Devon ranks #2 of 102 UK counties for solar yield, putting Exeter in an excellent position for solar energy.
+Devon ranks #2 of 102 UK counties for solar yield, which is about as good as it gets for generation in Exeter.
 Output peaks between May and August and is lower in winter, though annual generation figures already account for this seasonal variation.
 South-facing roofs at a 30-40° pitch achieve optimal yields, while east or west-facing roofs still produce 80-85% of maximum output.

 How long does solar panel installation take?